 Advances in high definition liposuction are many and include several surgical maneuvers intended to improve body contouring results.
 Traditionally, body contouring efforts have involved improving the contour of the front and back.
+Others section include high definition liposuction of the flanks.

 Specifically, improvements in the abdominal region and the back and buttocks have been the focus of most surgeons.
 However, recent interest in providing 360 degrees of contouring has peaked surgeons’ interest in contouring the sides and flanks.